BabatImReal/fa-dae2-capstone-Tran-Quoc-Dat-Nguyen/docs/architecture/technology-decision.md

 **Status**: Approved

 **Context**:
 We need a local database for development and staging of music data before sending to cloud.
 The database must handle JSON data from music APIs (Last.fm, Spotify) and support rapid development iterations.
+This addresses the "Where do we store it?" question for local development.

 **Decision**:
 Use PostgreSQL in Docker containers for local development and staging.

-**Rationale**:
+**Rationale** (OLTP Pattern for Staging):
+- **ACID Compliance**: Ensures data integrity for music metadata (transactional)
 - **JSON Support**: Native JSON/JSONB types for API responses
-- **ACID Compliance**: Ensures data integrity for music metadata
 - **SQL Ecosystem**: Seamless integration with dbt and Python
 - **Docker Ready**: Consistent environment across team
 - **Production Similarity**: Skills transfer to cloud PostgreSQL services
+- **Fast Transactions**: Perfect for staging and validation workflows

 **Alternatives Considered**:
-- **SQLite**: Too limited for complex JSON operations
+- **SQLite**: Too limited for complex JSON operations and concurrent access
 - **MySQL**: Weaker JSON support compared to PostgreSQL
 - **MongoDB**: NoSQL complexity not needed for structured music data

 **Consequences**:
 - ✅ Fast local development and testing
 - ✅ Easy transition to cloud PostgreSQL
+- ✅ OLTP optimized for staging workflows
 - ⚠️ Requires Docker knowledge
 - ⚠️ Additional local resource usage